How Do You Want to Show Up in Life?

 You could literally pick any of these as how you want to show up and you can’t go wrong.

-If you want to start showing up in the world as a spirit-filled woman, then keep reading and most of all start practicing.
+If you want to start showing up in the world as an intentional woman who feels strong and powerful, then keep reading and most of all start practicing.

 In each of the lists above, these are all qualities that I would love to be known and remembered for.
 I believe in living an authentic life and I believe that I can be genuine and develop these personal qualities as well.